dwhiffing/final-lift-js13k/NOTES.md

-grabbag when generating puzzle types camera shake on incorrect timer change should count up/down after each level better click sound
+grabbag when generating puzzle types camera shake on incorrect timer change should count up/down after each level floor puzzle shouldn't appear on floor 1, should always have 2 options so you can figure out what floor youre on better click sound

 # scaling